DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Unilateral hyperkeratosis of the nipple associated with pain, bleeding, ulceration, discharge, or nipple retraction should be investigated with breast examination, mammogram, and biopsy, in case of breast cancer.
+Unilateral hyperkeratosis of the nipple associated with pain, bleeding, ulceration, discharge, or nipple retraction should be investigated for breast cancer with breast examination, mammogram, and biopsy.

 Bilateral secondary hyperkeratosis of the nipple and areola may occur with:

-Untreated hyperkeratosis of the nipple does not tend to interfere with the normal breast function.
-However, treatment of the lesion is generally warranted for cosmetic reasons [4,5].
+Untreated hyperkeratosis of the nipple does not usually interfere with the normal breast function.
+However, treatment of the lesion is sometimes requested for cosmetic reasons [3,4].

-Cryotherapy is a suitable first-line treatment for hyperkeratosis of the nipple often gives a cosmetically satisfactory result [4,5].
+Cryotherapy is a suitable first-line treatment for hyperkeratosis of the nipple often with a cosmetically satisfactory result [3,4].
 It may need to be repeated.
 Hypopigmentation is the main long-term risk of cryotherapy.